-At the reporting date, an impairment assessment of right-of-use assets was performed and impairment loss of HK\$44,406,000 (2022: nil) was recognized and allocated to right-of-use assets at 31 December 2023.
-The impairment loss on right-of-use assets is non-cash in nature and does not have impact on the operating cash flows of the Group.
+At the reporting date, a reversal of impairment assessment of right-of-use assets was performed and a reversal of impairment loss of HK\$35,809,000 (2023: impairment loss of HK\$44,406,000) was recognized as at 31 December 2024.
+The reversal of impairment loss on right-of-use assets is non-cash in nature and does not have impact on the operating cash flows of the Group.
+The carrying amount of right-of-use assets mainly comprised of leased vessels of HK\$233,745,000 (2023: HK\$164,541,000).

-Details of the events that led to the recognition of impairment loss, the impairment indicators, key assumptions applied in the value in use calculation and recoverable amounts of right-of-use assets and the sensitivity analysis are provided in note 5 and note 11(b).
+Details of the events that led to the recognition of reversal of impairment loss, reversal of impairment indicators, key assumptions applied in the value in use calculation and recoverable amounts of right-of-use assets and the sensitivity analysis are provided in note 5 and note 10(b).